Winterize Your Home Before the Cold Arrives!

 It’s never a bad idea to have your furnace inspected and cleaned on an annual basis as is.
 Doing so makes sure your furnace is in tip top shape for many winters to come.

-#6 – Buy Your Filters in Advance
+#6 – Buy furnace filters in advance

 Different filters need to be changed at different intervals, but its usually somewhere between every two to three months.
 Many people switch the filter every six months.

-#8 – Clear Your Eaves Trough
+#8 – Clear your eaves trough

-Get on the roof carefully with your tool of choice (a spatula, broom or even your hand with a set of gloves works great) and remove any clutter from your eaves trough.
+Get on the roof carefully with your tool of choice (a spatula, broom or even your hand with a set of gloves works great) and remove clutter from your eaves trough.

-If possible, grab the hose and spray out any remaining residue assuming that the weather outside isn’t cold enough to cause you ice problems along your walkways.
+If possible, grab the hose and spray out any remaining residue assuming that the weather outside isn’t cold enough to cause ice problems along your walkways.

-#9 – Inspect Your Roof
+#9 – Inspect your roof

 Make sure your gutter spouts drain and carry any of Mother Nature’s precipitate well away from the foundation of your home.